Following some of these tax-savvy strategies can help you save money

 Reducing Your Taxable Estate

-If you’re looking to reduce your taxable estate, a quick way to do that is to make tax-free gifts up to $12,000 a year per person.
-When you’re investing outside of retirement plans, you have a number of tax-smart options.
+If you’re looking to reduce your taxable estate, a quick way to do that is to make tax-free gifts up to $14,000 a year per person.
+When you’re investing outside of retirement plans, you have several tax-smart options.
 There are tax-managed mutual funds, which seek to minimize the turnover in holdings and hence limit the number of taxable gains distributions to shareholders.

 Tax-Free CDs, Bonds and Money Market Funds

 A tax-free CD or money market fund may not always save you more than their taxable cousins.
 Here’s how to tell which is best for you: Compare your after-tax return on the taxable investment with the return on the tax-free investment.
-To figure out your after-tax return, you need to know your combined income tax bracket (federal plus state), since that determines how much of your investment income you can keep.
+To figure out your after-tax return, you need to know your combined income tax bracket (plus federal and state), since that determines how much of your investment income you can keep.

 If you pay 28 percent in federal taxes and 6 percent in state taxes, your combined bracket is 34 percent, which means you keep 66 percent of the income the investment generates.
 So if a taxable investment guarantees a 7 percent return, you’ll only pocket 66 percent of that, or will net a return of 4.6 percent.
 If a tax-exempt instrument offers less than that, you’ll pocket more with the taxable option.
 Generally speaking, if you’re in a top tax bracket, you will benefit more from tax-free investments since the yield on a taxable investment would have to be very high to match your return in a tax-exempt instrument.